 People who are worried about identity theft and dislike the idea of sharing their Social Security number with anyone might get a CPN thinking they can use it as identification instead of their SSN.

 In reality, however, if a lender asks for your SSN, they aren’t going to be satisfied with your credit privacy number—it’s not legitimate or accepted by the government.
 Think about it: You’re asking a bank to lend you tens or hundreds of thousands of dollars, trusting that you will pay it back, but you don’t trust them enough to share your SSN?
 A Social Security Number is just a way for banks and lenders to verify that you are who you say you are.
 A CPN keeping that private would not be accepted by lenders who need to make sure that they’re lending to the right profile.

 CPNs are often promoted as part of a plan to improve your credit, or a fresh start when you have bad credit.
 When you do an online search for “credit privacy number,” lots of credit repair programs pop up.
 By using the CPN, these companies claim, you can apply for credit cards, lines of credit, or loans, and the companies involved will never find out that you have bad credit.

 However, it’s pretty obvious rather than improving your credit history, the credit privacy number is intended to hide it.
 And common sense will tell you that as long as the CPN is connected with you—your name, address, and other identifying information—it’s a simple matter for credit sources to uncover your credit score, no matter which ID number you use.

 If anything, using a credit privacy number will make them more suspicious of your creditworthiness.
-And though it’s a difficult reality to face, that’s why you should focus on fixing your score instead.
+Though it’s a difficult reality to face, that’s why you should focus on fixing your score instead.
+(More on that later).